paul-uu/todo/README.md

 ### Why?
 This project is my attempt at learning and combining a number of Frontend tools, techniques, and best practices.
 And what better use case than the iconic, yet humble Todo App.

+### How?
+Todo: list the resources and things I've leanred while implementing the features listed above